 Our first stop was Wainamu Beach, where I quickly removed my shoes and headed for the water’s edge.
 A somewhat calm day; the waves gently washed over my ankles as we strolled along the black sand.
 It was so peaceful and relaxing, and I could feel the stress of daily life melting away.

-Importantly, this is not a swimming beach; it is generally too dangerous.
+Importantly, this is not a swimming beach.
 Therefore, it’s rarely crowded and is popular for fishing or dog walking.

 The main beach in town, Ngaranui Beach, spans 1600 metres and is home to the Raglan Surf Lifesaving Club.
 Despite being mid-week, there were plenty of surfers enjoying the day.